joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 Afterwards, create the PR and wait for the job to run:

 ![pr](/assets/screenshots/2020-12-16-github-codeql-pr/pr.png){: .shadow }
+_Pull Request that is blocked because of a code scanning vulnerability_

 Success!
 Or, failure, just as we wanted.
 For me, the fact that GitHub gives this away for free for all public repositories is incredible!
 There is a charge for the Enterprise, but the setup is so simple and integrations so robust - and we're only scratching the surface - makes it well worth it.